jvtrigueros/keymapper/README.md

 Keymapper v1.1
 ==

-Keymapper is a portable tool to remap the Caps Lock key to Backspace without rebooting on Windows®.
+A fork from pate's Keymapper, to map the Caps Lock key to a Control key.

-Intended for Colemak enthusiasts roaming on QWERTY keyboards.

 How it Works
 --

 Caps Lock keypresses are intercepted with a global keyboard hook (SetWindowsHookEx).
-A backspace keypress is then simulated in its place to improve touch typing using the keybd_event function.
+A control keypress is then simulated in its place to improve touch typing using the keybd_event function.

 Known Issues
 --